jayqizone/homebridge-mi-heatercooler/README.md

   - heating : orange
   - cooling : blue
 - Current power percent
-  - if set ratedPower in config
+  - only if set `ratedPower` in config
   - display as Battery Level
 - Current temperature & humidity
-  - if set sensorId in config
+  - only if set `sensorId` in config
   - would add a humidity sensor in Home app

 ![](https://raw.githubusercontent.com/jayqizone/homebridge-mi-heatercooler/master/images/state.PNG)